WorldHistoricalGazetteer/epitran/epitran/data/topos/eng.md

 This table lists common toponymic elements found in English place names, grouped by Semantic Class.
 The classes are listed in the [thesaurus](https://github.com/WorldHistoricalGazetteer/epitran/blob/toponymic-linguistics/epitran/data/topos/thesaurus.md).

 * The order of elements within each list is not significant.
-* It is not necessary to include examples for every Semantic Class: from the thesaurus.
+* It is not necessary to include examples for every Semantic Class from the thesaurus.
 * The Semantic Classes can be listed in any convenient order.

 | Semantic Class | Common Toponymic Elements |